Gitte and Gieter try to fix the broken rag

 At the beer run

-We drove a few kilometers back out-of-town to a Nhà Nghỉ we spotted on the way in.
-The place was brand new and the rooms OK.
+We drove a few kilometers back out of town to a Nhà Nghỉ we spotted on the way in.
+The place was brand new, and the rooms were OK.
 Had to do a beer run since they did not sell beer.
-This lady wanted a picture with me so I put her on the laundry detergent bucket.
+This lady wanted a picture with me, so I put her on the laundry detergent bucket.
 Big fun for the rest of the restaurant.

 Đức Tại Guesthouse in Tỉnh Thanh Hóa